 These variations can be done on a 3D printer, adding layers on the Z-Axis or increasing the quantity or thickness of lines in our design.
 Then, with backlighting or a lamp, we could see the image just like a normal photograph.

-In other words, you can easily create an image of your family, friends, or pet from your home, using free tools.
+In other words, you can easily create an image of your family, friends, or pet for your home, using free tools.
 A lithophane is a great gift for special occasions.
 You can take a selfie and send it as a present to a friend after a special day together.
 Or you can make a lamp using lithophanes: when you turn it on, the images will be projected.

 How to create a custom lithophane